 And the current view, after being underwater for 333 years:

-Stockholm has a lot more to see: I enjoyed the Nationalmuseum, a moose burger, my hostel (which was a ship floating in the harbor), and a cool bar called Garlic & Shots.
-Let me warn you, the garlic beer is simply a light beer with two cloves of raw garlic crushed and floating on top.
+Let me warn you.
+The garlic beer is simply a light beer with two cloves of raw garlic crushed and floating on top.

-Whether you go to learn about the culture, museums, original bars, or friendly denizens of Stockholm, I guarantee it will be a great experience you won't soon forget.
+Whether you go to learn about the culture, museums, original bars, or friendly residents of Stockholm, I guarantee it will be a great experience you won't soon forget.

-Sweden is somewhere I definitely plan to return… in the summer!
+Sweden is somewhere I plan to return to.
+Next time, in the summer!